tiiedye/10-team-generator/README.md

     I ran into a lot of errors with this when i tried just using this.NAMEHERE.

+6. added notes to the files to explain what was happening

 Because of how the tests were written i felt that the code needed to be written in a very specific way as to not throw errors.
 If I had not been given the lib/template/and tests along with example code I may have written this assignment much differently, and probably in a lot less organized way.
 Being able to break down code and figure out why something works and another way doesn't really helped me out in this assignment.